crankysparrow/computationalbio/README.md

 # A repo containing snippets of code useful for computational biologists

-@crankysparrow, with small contribution from @bbitarello
+@crankysparrow, with contributions from @bbitarello

 ## An API query tool for [gnomAD](https://gnomad.broadinstitute.org/)
 Requirements: